TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Type/Check/Properties/Cols.rst

 ..  include:: /Includes.rst.txt
 ..  _columns-check-properties-cols:

 ====
 cols
 ====

 ..  confval:: cols
+    :name: check-cols
     :Path: $GLOBALS['TCA'][$table]['columns'][$field]['config']
     :type: integer/string
     :Scope: Display

     In how many columns the checkboxes will be shown.
 Makes sense only if the 'items' property is defining multiple checkboxes.

     Allowed values are 1, 2, 3, ..., 31 or `inline`, 1 being default.
 If set to `inline` the checkboxes are "floating" and there will be as many in one row as fits to browser width.

     Note checkboxes will still wrap if browser width is not sufficient.

 Examples
 ========